 - Submit a narrative to summarize how the project will comply with this credit.
-Organize the narrative by building system (architectural, mechanical, electrical, and plumbing) and for each section include: - Description of the design approach including energy conservation measures. - A list of applicable SCA standards to be incorporated in the design and any potential departures relating to this credit. - Submit a Design Development level project specific Energy Modeling Report including output reports using modeling templates provided on the SCA website. - Provide proposed input summary tables and efficiency measures for each system. - Submit Geothermal Feasibility Credit Form. - When applicable, submit a geothermal feasibility report.
+Organize the narrative by building system (architectural, mechanical, electrical, and plumbing) and for each section include: - Description of the design approach including energy conservation measures. - A list of applicable SCA standards to be incorporated in the design and any potential departures relating to this credit. - Submit a Design Development level project specific Energy Modeling Report using modeling templates provided on the SCA website. - Provide proposed input summary tables and efficiency measures for each system. - Submit Geothermal Feasibility Form. - When applicable, submit a geothermal feasibility report.

-- Submit design drawings and specifications in compliance with SCA Design Requirements - Submit a project specific Energy Modeling Report including output reports using modeling templates provided on the SCA website. - Submit initial ComCheck forms or energy modeling drawings required as part of the EN series drawings, as well as the DOB EN1 Form.
+- Submit design drawings and specifications in compliance with SCA Design Requirements. - Submit a project specific Energy Modeling Report using modeling templates provided on the SCA website. - Submit initial ComCheck forms or energy modeling drawings required as part of the EN series drawings, as well as the DOB EN1 Form.

-- Incorporate credit requirements in construction documents. - Submit final Project Specific Energy Modeling Report including output reports. - Submit final ComCheck forms or energy modeling drawings required as part of the EN series drawings and final DOB EN1 form. - Submit updated documentation to address incomplete and outstanding issues.
+- Incorporate credit requirements in construction documents. - Submit final Project Specific Energy Modeling Report. - Submit final ComCheck forms or energy modeling drawings required as part of the EN series drawings and final DOB EN1 form. - Provide updated documentation to address incomplete and outstanding issues.

-Submit the complete and initialed Design Team Certification Form-Design Phase.
+• Submit the complete and initialed Design Team Certification Form-Design Phase.